google-research/flood-forecasting/docs/source/usage/config.rst

    are any NaN's in the original timeseries.
 Only works for timeseries features (inputs and targets).
 Leave empty if none should be used.

+-  ``custom_normalization``: Dictionary mapping from feature names to one of the allowed scaler types:
+   - ``normalization`` subtracts the mean and scales by standard deviation.
+   - ``minimax`` maps to the interval [0, 1].
+   - ``identity`` does not transform the feature.

+   This config argument also supports backward compatability with different types of normalization scaling.
+This is done by instead of mapping from feature names to scaling type, it uses normalization-type scaling for all features with different types of centers and scales.
+Set these choices by using a mapping with the following two keys: ``centering`` and ``scaling``.
--  ``custom_normalization``: Has to be a dictionary, mapping from time series feature names to ``centering`` and/or ``scaling``.
-Using this argument allows to overwrite the default zero mean, unit variance normalization per feature.
-Supported options for ``centering`` are 'None' or 'none', 'mean', 'median' and min.
+   Supported options for ``centering`` are 'None' or 'none', 'mean', 'median' and 'min'.
 None/none sets the centering parameter to 0.0, mean to the feature mean, median to the feature median, and min to the feature minimum, respectively.
 Supported options for `scaling` are 'None' or 'none', 'std', 'minmax'.
 None/none sets the scaling parameter to 1.0, std to the feature standard deviation and minmax to the feature max minus the feature min.
 The combination of centering: min and scaling: minmax results in min/max feature scaling to the range [0,1].

+   The ``custom_normalization`` config argument support both the per-feature scaler type mapping (``normalization``, ``minimax``, ``identity``) and the ``centering`` and ``scaling`` arguments as keys in the same dictionary.
+   If both are supplied, then all ``normalization`` and unlisted features are scaled using the ``centering`` and ``scaling`` approach.

 -  ``additional_feature_files``: Path to a pickle file (or list of paths for multiple files), containing a dictionary with each key